MrStudios/DeathRun/README.md

 # Amount of time before trap can be used again.
 arena-trap-delay: 20

-# Amount of time before strafe can be used again.
-arena-strafe-delay: 30

 # Max ,,survivable`` distance that player can fall.
 arena-max-fall-distance: 8